Search

 About

-The Bachelor of Arts is a highly flexible, new-age degree featuring a choice of nine majors, each offering a unique perspective on the world around you and your role in it.
-You'll learn how to improve your decision making, generate new ideas, and think critically and creatively.
+The Bachelor of Arts is a highly flexible, new-age degree featuring a choice of six majors, each offering a unique perspective on the world around you and your role in it.
+You'll learn how to improve your decision-making, generate new ideas, and think critically and creatively.

 At a time when some jobs are disappearing, others are evolving and new jobs are emerging, these are the transferable skills that will future proof your career.